rustwasm/wasm-bindgen/guide/src/reference/attributes/on-js-imports/final.md

-The eventual performance aspect is that with the [host bindings proposal][host-bindings] then `wasm-bindgen` will need to generate far fewer JS functino shims to import than it does today.
+The eventual performance aspect is that with the [host bindings proposal][host-bindings] then `wasm-bindgen` will need to generate far fewer JS function shims to import than it does today.
 For example, consider this import
 today:

 ```rust